Staying at Annie Bay Cottage

 Cottage Amenities

 The closest shop for basic supplies is a 5 minute drive in Lang Bay.
-With enough notice, we are happy to do a basic grocery run if you are coming in by kayak or off the Sunshine Coast Trail.
+With enough notice, we are happy to do a basic grocery run if you are coming in by kayak, a late ferry or off of the Sunshine Coast Trail.
 Lifts to the trails available with prior notice and a fee.

 Parking for one vehicle.